 dU=1 M=1852 m Unit for distance (1 nautical mile).

 Remark: Written with hidden dimensions, the equation is: Rg=2.03∙H+Hv.

-When a required geographical range is given, then the minimum height of a light or a daymark can be derived from:
+When a required geographical range is given, then the minimum height of a light or a daymark achieving that range can be derived from: